 Caffeine alone won't help you slim down.
 It may slightly boost weight-loss efforts or help prevent weight gain, but there's no solid evidence that caffeine consumption leads to noticeable weight loss.

 Caffeine is found in many beverages, including coffee, tea, energy drinks and colas, and in products containing cocoa or chocolate.
 It's also found in medications and dietary supplements, including supplements aimed at weight loss.

 Although research about the connection between caffeine and weight isn't definitive, there are a few theories about how caffeine might affect weight, including:

-Some studies looking at caffeine and weight were poor quality or done on animals, making the results questionable or hard to generalize to humans.
-In addition, some studies found that even decaffeinated coffee may contribute to modest weight loss, suggesting that substances or factors besides caffeine may play a role in weight loss.
+Some studies looking at caffeine and weight were poor quality or done in animals, making the results questionable or hard to generalize to humans.
+Some studies found that decaffeinated coffee may contribute to modest weight loss, suggesting that substances or factors besides caffeine may play a role in weight loss.

 The bottom line: Be cautious about using caffeine products to help with weight loss.
 When used in moderation (400 milligrams or less) by healthy adults, caffeine is generally safe.
 But too much caffeine might cause nervousness, insomnia, nausea, increased blood pressure and other problems.

-- Kabagambe EK.
-Benefits and risks of caffeine and caffeinated beverages. http://www.uptodate.com/home.
-Accessed Jan.
-8, 2014.
+- Bordeaux B. Benefits and risks of caffeine and caffeinated beverages. https://www.uptodate.com/contents/search.
+Accessed Sept.
+20, 2019.